maksgraczyk/Polassis/README.md

 As stated in the introduction, only Polish is supported at the moment.

 ### Functions
-This is the list of activities Polassis can/could do (all examples in Polish):
+This is the list of activities the development version of Polassis can/could do (all examples in Polish):
 * Saying a specified phrase (e.g. "powiedz ja mam kota")
 * Reading the last received SMS (e.g. "przeczytaj ostatniego SMS-a")
 * Determining the last incoming call (e.g. "kto do mnie ostatnio dzwonił")